The Macon County Quilt Trail

 Macon County is part of the Western North Carolina Quilt Trails and the first in far western NC to undertake the project.
 The Macon County Quilt Trail was started by seed money from the Franklin TDA and the Franklin TDC.

 As you travel the countryside around Macon County you'll find more than 25 quilt squares waiting to be discovered on homes, barns, and businesses.

 You can join in this endeavor by getting your own quilt block.We’ll help you find just the right block to tell your story whether it is about a person, place or other historical event.

 “Airing of the Quilts”

-Join with us in Franklin, NC as we celebrate our quilting heritage during Airing of the Quilts.
+Join with us in Franklin, North Carolina as we celebrate our quilting heritage during the 4th Annual Airing of the Quilts.

 The Macon County Quilt Trail project tour guide contains pictures of blocks, detailed maps to the location of each quilt square installed, GPS coordinates, and the stories behind each of these beautiful and colorful quilt blocks that make up our trail.